 One of the more fascinating aspects of Vida is seeing Emma navigate the tricky waters of identity politics.
 For example, on the second episode of the second season, Emma has to defend her Mexican-ness from a construction worker who thinks she’s too white and bourgeois to be Mexican.
 On the third episode, she has to defend her queerness from two young binary people who think she’s too feminine to be a lesbian.
 In a humorous scene on the fifth episode, a seemingly harmless remark about how adding a mainstream brand salsa to a taco is inauthentic leads Emma to explode.
 She says in an exasperated tone: “All my life I’ve been policed to be the thing I already am.
 Why can’t it be a Mexican thing if a Mexican is putting Valentina on a taco?”
 The scene encapsulates the sheer exhaustion of having to constantly defend one’s identity.

-Vida is a political act, as well as a television show, that challenges stereotypes and humanizes the lives of Mexican-Americans and Latinx people.
+In addition to being an entertaining television show, Vida is a political act, that challenges stereotypes and humanizes the lives of Mexican-Americans and Latinx people.
 It demonstrates that minority voices are a necessary intervention in our entertainment media landscape.